mooreryan/bio_io/README.md

 # Bio_io

-[Bio_io] is an OCaml library that provides programatic access to common file formats used in bioinformatics like FASTA files.
+`Bio_io` is an OCaml library that provides programmatic access to common file formats used in bioinformatics like FASTA files.

 ## License